tli123/APCSFinalProject/README.md

 1/19/2015: Added more monsters, different monsters now appear on the same level, player can access inventory during battle, inventory works, made a default answer for everything so that I can just press enter and not need to type anything else :) -Rong

+1/19/2015: Cleaned up shop even more, condensed, and fixed up general shop.
+Will condense further.
+Tommy

 Still need to work on:shop, more attacks